Configuring UEFI Secure Boot

 The StarlingX build environment has provisions for calling out to a signing server for purposes of creating a secure boot load.
 At this time StarlingX does not include an implementation of the signing server.
 The following describes how the signing process is intended to work in the context of a Debian build.
 You may find it helpful in implementing your own signing server.

-The secure boot verification sequence of StarlingX Debian is:
+The secure boot verification chain for StarlingX Debian is:

-The following process should be followed to request a secure boot signing:
+The following environment variables must be set before requesting secure boot signing:

 stx shell